treescribe/app-legals/privacy-policy.md

 # Privacy Policy

-*Treescriber Privacy Policy - 4 August 2018*
+*Treescribe Privacy Policy - 4 August 2018*

 **Capitalised words and phrases are defined in the section of the document entitled "Definitions".**